timothyb0912/blog/_posts/2021-12-25-Personal-data-science.md

 We'll also want to initialize software for version controlling all of our files, such as git for code or files we may wish to frequently change and [git-annex](http://git-annex.branchable.com/) for media files.
-This will get us to a state where we have a local home on our computer for our work.
+This will get us to a state where we have a local "home" on our computer for our work.

 On a mental level, our first goal will be to understand how our moods fluctuate,